Earthink-Lab/NatureWindows/README_en-us.md

 ## If you think this project is helpful, please give us a free watch and star.

-## Natural window - countless heart software, a source of confidence.
+## NatureWindows - countless heart software, a source of care.

 ## Official website: naturewindows.earthink.top